You are viewing a story from harrypotterfanfiction.com

 For whatever reason Ron was trying really hard to be my side all of the time and my lack of reaction was irritating him, however instead of deterring him, it only spurred him on.
 Ron was the sort of person who could easily have one- sided conversation; he would just talk and talk and as long as you gave the occasional ‘yep’ and ‘uh- huh’, he was perfectly happy to just keep on talking.
 But over the last week I had been caught out more than once, when Ron had realised that I hadn’t been listening to a word he was saying.

 ‘So what do you think then?’

 Crap.
 Once again I was not listening to a word that Ron was saying.
-Mainly due the fact that I had once again just gotten distracted by a flash of blonde hair entering into the great hall.
+Mainly due the fact that I had once again just gotten distracted by a flash of white blonde hair entering into the great hall.
 My eyes had followed him all the way to the Slytherin table.
 He was alone again.
 Something that I was noticing more and more.
 He walked, head bent down, halfway down the table and sat down in an empty seat, before helping himself to some chicken pie.

 ‘Hmm, what?’
 I said, my eyes flashing back to Ron’s eager face, as he sat opposite from me, aware that he seemed to be waiting for some kind of response.

 ‘I said, what do you think?’ he replied, with what seemed like slightly hopeful eyes.